Our Commitment to Privacy

 Certain USNH websites allow individuals to create and maintain individualized accounts.
 Where these sites are concerned, users have the responsibility of maintaining the confidentiality of their accounts and passwords, and for restricting access to their computers.
 Users agree to accept responsibility and repercussions for all activities that originate from their accounts.

-USNH and our third-party vendors may automatically collect certain information regarding your use of our websites and mobile applications.
+USNH and our third-party vendors may automatically collect certain information regarding your use of our websites, devices and applications.
 Information collected includes:

 - Your session and the pages you visit;